GrantBirki/gl/src/pages/things-to-do.md

 ### The Shops 🛒

-Carmel has the cutest shops, dozens of art galleries and even the De Tierra winery tasting room so don’t miss a wander around there.
+Carmel by the sea has the cutest shops, dozens of art galleries and even the De Tierra winery tasting room so don’t miss a wander around there.
 There are many delicious eateries and cafes, many of which we have yet to try.
 We’re sure you won’t be disappointed.
 Monterey also has a shopping street called Cannery Row with an interestingly fun history.
 Pacific Grove has several antique shops and they’re great to wander about, too.

 ### The Cafes ☕